-- 1. Insurable Interest is the potential for financial or economic loss in a person or in a loss of property.
+- Property and Casualty Insurance Contracts are indemnification contracts.
+Indemnification means to restore a person to his or her original position before the loss, with no gain. - Property Insurance indemnifies a person or business who has an interest in physical property for the loss or the loss of income-producing abilities. - Casualty Insurance, often referred to as Liability Insurance, indemnifies for a wide variety of losses caused by an insured to a third party.
+Casualty Insurance includes Commercial Liability, Auto, Workers' Compensation, Crime, Surety (Bonds), etc. - Law of Large Numbers...
+Risks are usually not considered insurable unless the insurance company has a large enough number of similar risks and a large enough base of previous loss experience to be able to accurately predict future losses.
+It is the law of large numbers that makes accurate predictions of group losses possible.
+The larger the number of risks, the more predictable the number of losses becomes. - 2.
+Insurable Interest is the potential for financial or economic loss in a person or in a loss of property.
 In order to purchase insurance, one must have an insurable interest in the subject of insurance.
 For example, you cannot insure a home unless you own the home.
-In property and casualty insurance, interest or ownership must exist at the time of the loss. - 2.
+In property and casualty insurance, interest or ownership must exist at the time of the loss. - 3.
 The Policy Application is a formal request to an insurance company to issue a policy based on its representations.
 Signatures of the producer and the insured are required.
 The producer signs the application as a witness to the signatures. - In filling out the application, if an error occurs, a single line should be drawn through the error.
-If the error is discovered before being sent to the insurance company, the producer should take the application back to the insured for correction. - Neither the producer nor the company can make a change in an application without the written approval of the applicant. - 3.
-Monoline vs. Package Policies...
-One coverage policies are monoline policies and those with more than one line of coverage are package policies (a.k.a. multi-line policies).
-A Homeowner Policy covers the building(s) and the liability, known as a package policy.
-However, a Dwelling Policy covers just the building(s) and is considered a monoline policy. - 4.
+If the error is discovered before being sent to the insurance company, the producer should take the application back to the insured for the correction. - Neither the producer nor the company can make a change in an application without the written approval of the applicant.

+- 4. Monoline vs. Package Policies ...
+One coverage policies are monoline policies and those with more than one line of coverage are package policies. (a.k.a. multi-line policies).
+A Homeowners Policy covers the building(s) and the liability and is a package policy.
+However, a Dwelling Policy covers just the building(s) and is considered a monoline policy. - 5.
 A Binder (a.k.a. unconditional receipt) can be verbal or in writing and it provides temporary-guaranteed coverage prior to the issued policy.
-No premium is required for coverage to be in force.
+No premium is required for coverage to be in-force.
 Binders are good for a maximum of 90 days (may be extended with the Commissioner's written permission).
-The binder is in effect until the policy is issued. - 5.
-Endorsements are provisions added to a policy that broaden or restrict coverage or change a current provision.
-An endorsement is not valid unless signed by an executive officer of the company and must be attached to and made a part of the policy.
+The binder is in effect until the policy is issued. - 6.
+Endorsements are provisions added to a policy which broaden or restrict coverage or change a current provision.
+An endorsement is not valid unless signed by an executive officer of the company and must be attached to and made part of the policy.

-(Note: A rider is the same thing for life or disability policies.)
+(Note: a rider is the same thing for life or disability policies)

-6. Certificate of Insurance represents proof that a policy and coverage exists.
-A certificate will often list an outline of coverage or a brief description of the coverage.
+7. Certificate of Insurance represents proof that a policy and coverage exists.
+A certificate will often list an outline of coverage or brief description of the coverage.

-7. Damages
+8. Damages